 Q: How frequently will you be visiting my tenants and properties?

 Look at the contracts each company has.
 Write down the exact language of any fees they charge.
 Ask to see an example of a monthly report.

 Is it well put together?
-Take notes at your meetings, because you might forget which person said what late on.
+Take notes at your meetings, because you might forget which person said what later on.
 Don’t sign any contracts at these meetings.
 First, go through all the companies on your list.
 Strike any property managers you felt uncomfortable with.
 Did any stand out above the rest?
 While you should use bad impressions to eliminate some options, don’t use good impressions to make your decision.

 Compare your notes from the companies that you have left.
 What does each company do to go the extra mile?

-Ask to See the Property Management Company’s Work
+Look at the Property Management Company’s Work

 Go back to the companies still on your list.
 Look at the quality of the ads they run.
 Particularly, pay attention if they are advertising through paid and/or free mediums.
 Look through your notes about fees.
 If they’re not putting out paid advertisements for their clients, be sure they are not charging an advertising fee.
 What work have they put out recently?
 Where are they advertising their clients?
 Are they professional looking?
 Do they grab your attention?
 See if you can talk to any tenants of properties the company manages.
 Yes, it is a stretch, but if they can find a tenant willing to sing praises for them, they’re probably doing a good job of keeping the tenants happy.
 Keeping the tenants happy is important because that means they’ll stay longer, guaranteeing you a steady stream of income.
-Ask the tenant if his or her concerns are being met efficiently, effectively and professionally.
+Ask the tenant if their concerns are being met efficiently, effectively, and professionally.
 What does the building look like?
 Can you visibly see repairs that need to be made?

 Why Go Through the Trouble